Whether you’re a first-time host or a seasoned property owner, understanding tax on holiday lets in Wales is crucial.

 Council Tax

-- If your holiday let is available to rent for fewer than 140 days a year, it will be classified as a residential property and will be subject to council tax.
+If your holiday let is available for rent for fewer than 140 days a year, it’s classified as a residential property and subject to council tax.

 Business Rates

-- As of April 2023, if your holiday let is available to rent for at least 252 days per year and actually let for at least 182 days, it qualifies as a self-catering property and is liable for business rates rather than council tax.
+From April 2023, holiday lets available to rent for at least 252 days per year, and actually let for at least 182 days, qualify as self-catering properties and pay business rates instead.

-- Small Business Rate Relief: Many holiday let owners in Wales can benefit from Small Business Rate Relief.
-Properties with a rateable value of up to £6,000 may qualify for 100% relief, with tapered relief available up to £12,000.
+Small Business Rate Relief: Properties with a rateable value up to £6,000 may qualify for 100% relief, with tapered relief available up to £12,000.

 Tax Treatment of Holiday Lets Post-FHL